emilkm/efxphp/README.md

 # PHP7

-Works on PHP 7.
+Works on PHP 7.1

-There are no PHP 7 specific features used at present.
+Can be made to work on PHP 7.0 easily if needed.
+(Only using the convenience of handling multiple exceptions in single catch block, in a couple of places.)

 [![Build Status](https://travis-ci.org/emilkm/efxphp.svg?branch=master)](https://travis-ci.org/emilkm/efxphp)

 # PHP5

-Works on PHP 5.6
+No longer works on PHP 5.6 out of the box.
+(Can be made to if really necessary.)

 Unfortunately the PHP5 branch of amfext has a few outstanding memory leaks.
+Time to move to PHP 7+ :)

 # DONE